zepelinjam/MyBtcTracker/README.md

 Architecture is at the developer's discretion.

-Design is at the developer's discretion 🎨.
+Design is at the developer's discretion.